mui/material-ui/docs/data/base/components/button/button.md

 ### Custom elements

 The Button accepts a wide range of custom elements beyond HTML elements.
-You can even use SVGs, as the following demo illustrates:
+You can even use SVGs, as shown in the demo below:

 {{"demo": "UnstyledButtonCustom.js", "defaultCodeOpen": false}}